julien-deramond/bootstrap-deprecated-classes-extension/README.md

 ## Installation

+You can install the extension directly from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/bootstrap-deprecated-classes/).

-:warning: This extension is not yet available on the Chrome Web Store or Firefox Add-ons.
+:warning: This extension is not yet available on the Chrome Web Store or Microsoft Edge Add-ons.

+### Locally

-In the meantime, you can run it locally:
+You can run it locally:

 * `web-ext run --devtools` to launch the extension in Firefox with DevTools.
 * `web-ext run -u https://getbootstrap.com/docs/4.6` to launch the extension in Firefox with the Bootstrap 4 docs